XiaoMingXing/learn/lambda-architecture.md

 #### Components

-Java program: Use this program to mock log producer.
+**App deploy in Nginx**: Use this program to mock log producer.
 This program will generate logs continuously and save into local log file.

-Flume: Use this to distribute log data into kafka and HDFS
+**Flume:** Use this to distribute log data into kafka and HDFS

-Kafka: Use this to receive access logs in real time
+**Kafka:** Use this to receive access logs in real time

-HDFS: Use this to store access logs. and Save all the raw access logs.
+**HDFS:** Use this to store access logs. and Save all the raw access logs.
 Seems like the data lake of this architecture

-Spark Streaming: Use this to processing real-time data from kafka.
+**Spark Streaming:** Use this to processing real-time data from kafka.

-Spark SQL:
+**Spark SQL:**